-Multi-task~\acrshort*{gp} regression methods have established a solid foundation in~\cite{BonillaCW07,spike_lab,kernel_vector,gprn_wilson12icml,GuarnizoAO15_IBP_GP}\footnote{More details of related work are discussed in Appendix~\ref{sec:related_work}}.
-However, assigning compositional kernel structures is not investigated in the existing multi-task~\acrshort*{gp} regression methods.
+A solid foundation for multi-task~\acrshort*{gp} regression methods has been established in~\cite{BonillaCW07,spike_lab,kernel_vector,gprn_wilson12icml,GuarnizoAO15_IBP_GP}.
+However, assigning compositional kernel structures has not yet been investigated in the existing multi-task~\acrshort*{gp} regression methods.
 Notably, the multi-output GP regression network (GPRN)~\cite{gprn_wilson12icml} is highly general, and models data by the combinations of latent GP functions and weights which are also GPs.
 Applying structure search is challenging due to the huge search space to cover the whole network.
-There is an existing method which takes into account compositional kernels in multiple sequences but assumes a simple, naive global structure~\cite{Hwangb16}.
-Thus, such a method is not applicable to analyze many, heterogeneous time series, accurately.
 In order to select appropriate covariance structures for multiple correlated sequences, we model time series by additive structures which are, instead of staying fixed, searched over a set of kernels.
-We place~\gls*{ibp}~\cite{IBP_GriffithsG05,IBP11} prior over a indicator matrix that represents whether they are shared one or many of these additive kernels.
-We introduce a search algorithm enables us to explore a larger kernel space.
+We place~\gls*{ibp}~\cite{IBP_GriffithsG05,IBP11} prior over an indicator matrix that represents whether the time series share one or many of these additive kernels.
+Furthermore, we introduce a search algorithm which enables us to explore a large kernel space.

+Here, we present a new model to handle heterogeneous, correlated multiple time series by stochastic~\acrshort*{gp} kernels.
+The combination of latent features and interpretable covariance structures brings a new tool to understand multiple time series better.
+Our model outputs human-readable reports with high-level abstraction as well as the relation among time series.
+We believe such results potentially facilitate the process of decision making in many fields i.e. scientific discovery, financial management.

-We also present two novel models to handle heterogeneous but correlated multiple time series.
-The first model uses~\acrshort*{ibp} matrix to select~\acrshort*{gp} realizations as features.
-The second model generates ~\acrshort*{gp} kernels to fit data from a stochastic kernel process where~\acrshort*{ibp} is placed over a kernel space.
-We respectively call these two models as~\gls*{lgp} and~\gls*{lkm}.
-This paper offers the following contributions: (1) we introduce our proposed models, justify their well-definedness and develop their approximate inference algorithms; (2) we introduce a search procedure applying for multiple time series and our working models; (3) an application making comparison reports among multiple time series.
+This paper offers the following contributions: (1) we introduce the~\gls*{lkm}, justify its well-definedness and develop its approximate inference algorithm; (2) we introduce a search procedure applicable to multiple time series and our working model; (3) an application making comparison reports among multiple time series.